maximmacari/swift-thermal_camera/README.md

 Swift Package providing the functionality to record video data from thermal cameras such as the FLIR one Pro-series.

+### Note for the FLIR One camera:

+ The FLIR One camera (and its SDK) was not designed to record video.
+This limitation is enforced by FLIR's hardware/software.
+The only option they enabled is to take snapshots at a maximum rate of 9 frames per second (FPS).
+ Therefore, this Swift package records every frame as a separate image file at the maximum FPS.
+Each image file has the image data from both the red-green-blue (RGB) camera and the radiometric data from the thermal imager.

 ---

 ThermalCamera is free software: you can redistribute it or modify it under the